ctechfilmuniversity/lecture_eidp/02_scripts/itc_ws2021_04_flow_script.md

 *If… do something.*

-This is called a **condition**.
+This is called a **conditional** statement.
 It structures the flow of a program.

 ![ch02_02](img/04/ch02_02.png)